The Sweet: New line-up and new record deal

 Guitarist Mick Stewart joined in 1969.
 Stewart had some rock pedigree, having previously worked with The (Ealing) Redcaps and Simon Scott & The All-Nite Workers in the mid-1960s.
 In late 1965, that band became The Phil Wainman Set when the future Sweet producer joined on drums and the group cut some singles with Errol Dixon.
 In early 1966, Stewart left and later worked with Johnny Kidd & The Pirates.

-Sweet signed a new record contract with EMI's Parlophone label.
-Three bubblegum pop singles were released: "Lollipop Man" (September 1969), "All You'll Ever Get from Me" (January 1970), and a cover version of the Archies' "Get on the Line" (June 1970), all of which failed to chart.
+The Sweet signed a new record contract with EMI's Parlophone label.
+Three Bubblegum pop singles were released: "Lollipop Man" (September 1969), "All You'll Ever Get from Me" (January 1970), and a cover version of the Archies' "Get on the Line" (June 1970), all of which failed to chart.
 Stewart then quit, and was not replaced for some time.
 Connolly and Tucker had a chance meeting with Wainman, who was now producing, and knew of two aspiring songwriters, Nicky Chinn and Mike Chapman, who were looking for a group to sing some demos they had written.
-Connolly, Priest, and Tucker provided the vocals on a track called "Funny Funny" which featured Pip Williams on guitar, John Roberts on bass, and Wainman on drums.
+Connolly, Priest, and Tucker provided the vocals on a track called "Funny, Funny" which featured Pip Williams on guitar, John Roberts on bass, and Wainman on drums.
 The latter began offering the track to various recording companies.
 The band held auditions for a replacement guitarist and settled on Welsh-born Andy Scott.
 He had most recently been playing with Mike McCartney (brother of Paul) in the Scaffold.
 As a member of the Elastic Band, he had played guitar on two singles for Decca, "Think of You Baby" and "Do Unto Others".
 He also appeared on the band's lone album release, Expansions on Life, and on some recordings by the Scaffold.
 The band rehearsed for a number of weeks before Scott made his live debut with Sweet on 26 September 1970 at the Windsor Ballroom in Redcar.

-Sweet initially attempted to combine diverse musical influences, including the Monkees and 1960s bubblegum pop groups such as the Archies, with more heavy rock-oriented groups such as the Who.
-Sweet adopted the rich vocal harmony style of the Hollies, with distorted guitars and a heavy rhythm section.
+The Sweet initially attempted to combine diverse musical influences, including the Monkees and 1960s bubblegum pop groups such as the Archies, with more heavy rock-oriented groups such as the Who.
+The Sweet adopted the rich vocal harmony style of the Hollies, with distorted guitars and a heavy rhythm section.
 This fusion of pop and hard rock would remain a central trademark of Sweet's music and prefigured the glam metal of a few years later.

-Sweet's initial album appearance was on the budget label Music for Pleasure as part of a compilation called Gimme Dat Ding, released in December 1970.
+The Sweet's initial album appearance was on the budget label Music for Pleasure as part of a compilation called Gimme Dat Ding, released in December 1970.
 Sweet had one side of the record; the Pipkins (whose sole hit, "Gimme Dat Ding", gave the LP its name) had the other.
-Sweet's contribution consisted of the A- and B-sides of the band's three Parlophone singles.
+The Sweet's contribution consisted of the A- and B-sides of the band's three Parlophone singles.
 Andy Scott appears in the album cover shot, even though he did not play on any of the recordings.